tasox/LogRM/README.md

 ### Discover if any user in loggedOn

-Using timeBomb we can discover if any user is loggedOn in the case which we want to use RDP to connect with the host.
-TimeBomb will make some calculation between the events and it can answer to in the following questions:
+Using timeBomb you can discover if any user is loggedOn in the case which we want to use RDP to connect with the host.
+TimeBomb will make some calculation between the events and behind the scene asks the following questions:

-1) It will also check for loggof?
+1) Is anyone loggof?
-2) What if the user does not logof but switch between the account?
+2) Is anyone who use the switch button?
-3) What if the user have used lock-out button?
+3) Is anyone who use lock-out button?
-4) What if some one use RDP to connect to the network host?
+4) Is anyone connected with RDP to network host?
 5) what If a screensaver is lock the host?

 #### Scenario 1 - User used RDP to connect to the remote host, after while host is locked